canonical/snapd/interfaces/builtin/README.md

 - deny-auto-connection

-Each of these keys can either have a static value of true/false or can be a more complex object/list which then is “evaluated” by snapd on a device to determine the actual value, be it true or false.
+Each of these keys can either have a static value of true/false or can be a more complex object/list which is “evaluated” by snapd on a device to determine the actual value, be it true or false.

 ### Base declaration and snap declarations

-The rules defined in the snapd interfaces source code (via setting `commonInterface.baseDeclarationSlots/Plugs`) form together the “base declaration” and can be overridden in by per-snap rules in the snap store published via the per-snap `snap-declaration` assertions, which make it possible for a store to alter the policy hardcoded in snapd; for example, a store assertion is typically used to grant auto-connection to some plugs of a specific application where this is deemed reasonable or safe (for example, auto-connecting the `camera` interface in a web-streaming application).
+The rules defined in the snapd interfaces source code (via setting `commonInterface.baseDeclarationSlots/Plugs`) form the “base declaration” and can be overridden by per-snap rules in the snap store published via the per-snap `snap-declaration` assertions, which make it possible for a store to alter the policy hardcoded in snapd.
+For example, a store assertion is typically used to grant auto-connection to some plugs of a specific application where this is deemed reasonable or safe (such as auto-connecting the `camera` interface in a web-streaming application).

-### Basic evalution and precedence
+### Basic evaluation and precedence

 The default value of the `allow-*` keys when not otherwise specified is `true` and the default value of `deny-*` keys when not otherwise specified is `false`.